 |Top 3 Ingredients:||Chicken, brown rice, wheat gluten|

 Hill’s Science Diet is likely a familiar brand to most cat owners, as it is often recommended by veterinarians.
-Their kitten dry food has a lower protein content than some other options on this list but is very nutrient-dense with a lot of calories per cup.
+The Hills Science Kitten Dry Food has a lower protein content than some other options on this list but is very nutrient-dense with a lot of calories per cup.
 This diet is free of artificial ingredients and flavors and highly digestible to ensure your nursing mother cat gets as much nutrition as possible.
 Hill’s Science Diet food is usually only available from pet stores, veterinarians, or online retailers, making it not as convenient to purchase as some other diets.
 The shape of the kibble isn’t particularly exciting but that doesn’t seem to matter to most cats who eat this food.

-6. Nutro Wholesome Essentials Chicken and Brown Rice Dry Kitten Food
+6. Nutro Wholesome Essentials Chicken & Rice Dry Kitten Food

 |Top 3 Ingredients:||Chicken, chicken meal, pea protein|

 Nutro is a lesser-known brand but this kitten food is a reasonably priced diet option made with similar quality ingredients as some of the more expensive brands.
-This kitten food is made with only non-GMO ingredients, which will appeal to owners who avoid GMOs in their food as well.
+The Nutro Wholesome Essentials Chicken & Brown Rice Dry Kitten Food is made with only non-GMO ingredients, which will appeal to owners who avoid GMOs in their food as well.
 Also, like the more expensive brands, Nutro kitten food has real meat as the first ingredient.
 This dry food has a lower calorie count per cup so your cat may need to eat larger quantities.
 Some cats don’t care for the texture of the kibble, as they are smaller and harder than some other brands.

-7. Purina Pro Plan Focus Kitten Flaked Ocean Whitefish and Tuna Canned Food
+7. Purina Pro Plan Kitten Flaked Whitefish & Tuna Canned Food